guidodizi/shrike/docs/pipeline/reuse-aml-pipeline.md

             },
     ```

-    The key here is `VocabGenerator`, which is not the module name, but its key in the required modules dictionary.
+    The key here is `VocabGenerator`, which is not the component name, but its key in the required modules dictionary.

-3. If your pipeline uses a module manifest in yaml (recommended!), this key will map to an entry in the modules manifest file `conf/modules/baseline-modelX.yaml`:
+3. If your pipeline uses a module manifest in YAML (recommended!), this key will map to an entry in the modules manifest file `config/modules/modules_modelX.yaml`:

     ```yaml
     manifest: